 I do research on:

-Computational structuralism is a relatively new position in philosophy of mathematics, according to which the concept of natural number is the most adequately defined when computable features of numbers are taken into account in the first place [Dean 2002], [Halbach-Horsten 2005], [Quinon-Zdanowski 2007].
+I contributed to the formulation of Computational Structuralism, a position in philosophy of mathematics, according to which the concept of natural number is the most adequately defined when computable features of numbers are taken into account in the first place.